Connect with others who understand.

 • Dairy products (cheese, butter, and cow’s milk)

-• Brewer’s yeast (found in soy sauce, beer, and wine)
+• Brewer’s yeast, found in products like soy sauce, beer, and wine

 Practice Self-Care

-• Clean the affected area on the breasts daily with antibacterial soap or cleanser.
+• Clean the area daily using a gentle antibacterial soap or cleanser.

-• Place a warm compress or heating pad on the breasts for 10 minutes at a time.
+• Apply a warm compress or heating pad to the area for 10 minutes at a time to help relieve pain.

 Some members have offered their recommendations for managing HS around the breasts.
 “Keep a bandage in your bra,” one wrote.
 “Use Hibiclens to keep it germ-free.”

-If you or a loved one is living with HS, consider joining myHSteam today.
-Here, members from around the world come together to ask questions, offer support and advice, and connect with others who understand life with hidradenitis suppurativa.
+On myHSteam, the social network for people and their loved ones living with hidradenitis suppurativa, more than 46,000 members come together to ask questions, offer support and advice, and connect with others who understand life with the skin condition hidradenitis suppurativa.

 All updates must be accompanied by text or a picture.